 Changed in version 6.4: Allow a category to be a string instead of a symbol.
 Changed in version 8.9.0.6: Add the 'drracket-plugin category symbol.

-• release-note-files : (listof (cons/c string? (cons/c string? list?))) - A list of release-notes text files to link from the main documentation pages.
+Changed in version 8.14.0.5: Added optional lang-fam within category. • release-note-files : (listof (cons/c string? (cons/c string? list?))) - A list of release-notes text files to link from the main documentation pages.
 Each note is itself represented as a list, and the list can specify auxiliary notes that are grouped with the main note.